Prolitec/cognitive-toolkit-docs/articles/Speech/GetStarted/GetStartedREST.md

 ```
 ---

-The follow is a sample request payload:
+The follow is a sample request payload.
+Please note that the token in the Autorization header is just an example.

 ```
 POST https://speech.platform.bing.com/speech/recognition/interactive/cognitiveservices/v1?language=en-US&format=detailed&requestid=39530efe-5677-416a-98b0-93e13ec93c2b HTTP/1.1